 Guideline 2: Scan the Field Marks — The author Roger Tory Peterson, who wrote one of the first modern birding guides, introduced the idea of “field marks”.
 These are the obvious, diagnostic marks that can be noted in the field when trying to identify a bird.
 The aforementioned white brows are an example, but there are others.
 Once you’ve figured out the general sort of bird you’re looking at, scan over the field marks, which can help you identify a particular species.
 In my ID tips within this birding log, I call out the field marks I look for to identify a species.
 Understanding field marks requires understanding the parts of a bird.

 In South America, there’s a little bird called the multi-colored rush tyrant, which is useful for illustrating field marks because it has a lot of different colors on different body parts.
 Looking at its head, we see several discrete patches of color.
 It has a striped crown; the crown is the top part of a bird’s head (especially the central part of it).
 The crown might also be called the “cap” (as in the black-capped chickadee) especially if the entire top-side of the head is of a single color.
-More rarely the crown, particularly the forward part of it, is called the “poll” (as in the black-polled warbler or the redpolls)
+More rarely the crown, particularly the forward part of it, is called the “poll” (as in the black-polled warbler or the redpoll)

 The yellow stripes over its eyes look a bit like brows, and might be referred to as such, although strictly speaking, in birds brows touch the top of the eye.
-An eye-stripe is a mark running back from the eye, rather than over it.
+An eye-stripe is a mark running back from the eye, rather than overtop of it.
 An eye-ring is a mark running around the eye; these can be unbroken (completely circling the eye) or broken (having gaps), and they can be bold or thin.
 In many cases, similar species are best distinguished by looking at the eye-stripe or eye-ring.

 Looking back at the rush tyrant, we see the sides of its head are blue.
 The feathers in front of the eye are the lores, while the feathers behind the eye are the auriculares and/or the cheeks (the two terms aren’t quite synonymous, as the cheeks are lower, generally).
 The feathers behind and below the beak are the throat.
 The rush tyrant has a white upper throat that quickly turns yellow to match the breast.
 Some birds have throats that match the breast, while others have distinct throats; a chickadee, for example, has a black throat but a pale breast.
 The back of the head is the nape; in the case of the rush tyrant, the nape is green.
 Some birds, most notably falcons, have malar stripes, which run vertically down their faces, rather than running back.